 At the June 24, 2022 gathering of Surrey Muse, Dhanmatie will begin the Open Mic session.
 More about the event is here: friday-june-24

 Surrey Muse gatherings take place

-on the unceded territories of the
+on the unceded Coast Salish territories of

 Squamish and Tsleil-Waututh First Nations.